My First Warm Weather Love Was Florida

 The private gated pool was across the street.
 There were 1-bedroom to 3-bedroom units available.
 We always stayed in the largest unit.
 They were like little apartments with a full kitchen.
 We had to cross the street to go to the pool but the ocean was very close (about a block worth of sand once you crossed the street).

 I was mesmerized by the ocean.
-One time a girl I met and I were hanging on a blow-up raft and we were talking and kicking our feet.
+One time when I was around 7 I met a girl the same age and we were hanging on a cheap blow-up raft and we were talking and kicking our feet.
 I felt the water getting quite cold and when I looked back my heart dropped as the shore was very far away.
 People on shore looked like stick figures.
 We made a beeline back and we were lucky there were no sharks or rip currents around.
+As we got closer to shore I could see my Mom on the beach waving her hands at us to come back - I couldn't swim.
 We would see dolphins and sharks in the area that we were at!

 At night we would walk the beach and I had a fear of falling into the ocean and getting eaten up by it.
 It was so magical to me.
 But I'm not an ocean person.
+My brother John got cut on his foot by a crab or something.
 I would much rather have a pool where I can see the bottom and not have any creatures around.

 A Proud Tourist